William Kidston: Premiership

 By 1905, Kidston's collaboration with non-Labor elements had provoked criticism from sections of the Labor movement, and when the Labor convention in May endorsed a socialist objective, Kidston protested vigorously.
-Morgan's death in early 1906 led to Kidston's ascension as premier.
+When Hugh Nelson died in January 1906, Morgan took his place as president of the Queensland Legislative Council, which led to Kidston's ascension as premier.
 In May 1907, he announced the formation of his own political party, to which a majority of the Labor members in parliament declared allegiance.

 The early years of Kidston's premiership were dominated by his fight with the conservative Legislative Council, which rejected much of his legislation.
 In 1908, when Kidston asked the governor, Lord Chelmsford, to appoint more Council members to secure passage of his legislation, Chelmsford refused and Kidston resigned in protest.
 Robert Philp was commissioned as premier but, without a majority in the Legislative Assembly, could not govern.
 Chelmsford attempted to dissolve the Assembly, but before he could do so, the Assembly blocked supply.
 The paralysis was ended when Chelmsford dissolved the Assembly, guaranteed supply in his capacity as governor, and called an election.

 Kidston's party won the most seats, and formed a government with Labor's support.
 Kidston immediately acted to curtail the council's powers.
 He also proceeded with laws enacting electoral reform and the establishment of Wages Boards.
 However, he lost Labor's support when he authorised private railway construction in the state, but remained in office, supported by Philp's conservative grouping.
 In late 1908, presaging the Fusion in the Commonwealth Parliament, Kidston's and Philp's parties merged into one anti-Labor force.
 After several of his former supporters deserted him, Kidston called another election in October 1909, which his Liberal Party won comfortably.

 After lengthy negotiations, Kidston succeeded in ensuring amendments to the Commonwealth Constitution to provide the States with returned customs and excise revenue.
 He enacted further electoral reform by redistributing electorate boundaries, abolishing dual-member electorates, and entrenching one vote one value, though that would later be undone through malapportionments by subsequent governments.
 As of 2020, he remains the last person to make a comeback as Premier of Queensland after losing the position.

 In 1911, he resigned to take up a position as President of the Land Court, which he maintained until 1919.

 He died in October that year in Coorparoo and was buried in South Rockhampton Cemetery.